-We don’t have to look any further than the ultra-orthodox, Paul the Apostle, to find some common ground with CS Lewis.
-When Paul was in Athens, some Epicureans and Stoics he debated in the marketplace, brought him to the Areopagus to address a Greek crowd.
-In that address, Paul referenced an altar inscribed “To An Unknown God” and quoted Aratus, a Cilcian poet (Phaenomena 5): “in him we move and live and have our being”.
-(Acts 17:22-28)
+We don’t have to look any further than the ultra-orthodox, Apostle Paul, to find some common ground with CS Lewis.
+When Paul was in Athens, some Epicureans and Stoics he met in the marketplace brought him to the Areopagus to address an erudite Greek crowd.
+In that address, Paul referenced an altar inscribed “To An Unknown God” and quoted Aratus, a Greek poet:

-Paul used the quotation from Aratus that was spoken by a pantheistic poet to convey a theistic principle about God.
+Paul used a quotation from a pantheistic, pagan poet to convey a theistic principle about God.
 (See Acts 17:22-28 – Quoting the Philosophers?)
-On the one hand, Paul connected with the people “where they were” using language and references they understood to convey something about God.
-In one sense, this is how CS Lewis relates the ideas of myth and True Myth.
+Paul connected with the people “where they were”, using language and references they understood to convey something about God.
+Paul’s use of pagan poetry to introduce people to the Gospel similar to the way CS Lewis relates the ideas of myth to True Myth.

-It’s interesting to me, as well, that Paul know enough about pagan poetry to quote Aratus.
+It’s interesting to me, as well, that Paul knew enough about pagan poetry to quote Aratus.
 In Titus 1 (v.
 12), Paul quotes a Cretan philosopher, Epimenides.
-Again, it’s striking that Paul knew enough about pagan philosophy (presumably) that he could quote Epimenides.
+Again, it’s striking that Paul knew enough about pagan philosophy that he could quote Epimenides.

-What CS Lewis says about myth is that it contains some elements of truth, which shouldn’t be surprising at all, as truth is universal and should, therefore, be something that is universally recognized.
-The difference between myth and True Myth is that all myth ultimately is just a shadow of the True Myth.
-All myth conveys truth through storytelling.
-True Myth isn’t just another story; it is The Story.
-It isn’t “just” myth, but reality – “it really happened” as CS Lewis says.
+CS Lewis observes that myth contains some elements of truth, which shouldn’t be surprising at all, as truth is universal and should, therefore, be something that is universally recognized.
+The difference between myth and True Myth, according to Lewis and Tolkien, is that (ultimately) all myth is a shadow of the True Myth.

 All myth is an attempt to shine light on truth.
 True Myth is the ultimate Light shining on the ultimate Truth.

 The True Myth is the Gospel.
-God, the Creator of the universe and everything in it created man in His own image as His crowning creation and then became a man, injecting Himself into His own creation, in order to communicate His very heart to us and to rescue us from errantly going our own way and missing the ultimate purpose for which God created us – to have loving relationship with Himself.
+God, the Creator of the universe and everything in it, created man in His own image as His crowning creation.
+Then, He became a man, injecting Himself into His own creation, in order to communicate His very heart to us and to rescue us from going our own way and missing the ultimate purpose for which God created us – to have loving relationship with God, our creator.

 That God created us in His image, with some capacity for self-determination (or the illusion of self-determination) necessitated Him coming to us in a way that we would not be utterly overwhelmed by awe and fear at God’s presence.
-Such a naked encounter with God would not be conducive to a loving relationship with us.
-Thus, He came as a child, as one of us – he came to his own and his own didn’t recognize him.
-(John1:10)
+Such a naked encounter with God with no “buffer’ between us and Him would not be conducive to a loving relationship.

 Who, being in very nature [in the form of] God,